Top 19 Best Things To Do in Poland

 18. Explore Lodz’s Street Art: A City of Murals and Creativity

-One of the most iconic pieces is the Wiedzmin (Witcher) mural, one of Poland’s tallest at 230 feet (70 meters).
-Each mural tells a story, making Lodz a must-visit for art lovers and urban explorers.
-A Lodz day tour is the best way to explore the city’s highlights and discover the stories behind its captivating art.
+Among the most iconic is the 230-foot (70-meter) Wiedzmin (Witcher) mural, one of Poland’s tallest.
+Each mural tells its own story, making Lodz a must-visit for art lovers and urban explorers.
+Be sure to uncover the captivating tales behind the city’s murals on weekend getaways to Lodz!

 17. Track Bison in Bialowiea National Park: One of Europe’s Last Primeval Forests